 Any member of the IPFW community may initiate a complaint with the dean of students.
-Disciplinary proceedings are those proceedings initiated by the issuance of a notice of charges and are governed by the following procedures.
-Disciplinary proceedings for an act of personal misconduct that is committed simultaneously with an act of academic misconduct are also governed by the following procedures unless the dean of students and the faculty member involved agree otherwise.
+Disciplinary Misconduct proceedings are those proceedings initiated by the issuance of a notice of charges and are governed by the following procedures.

 1. Notice of Charges